How to Build a Log Cabin BaseJuly 20, 2017

 A log cabin should be placed on either concrete, a patio, paving slabs or decking.

 There are a number of ways to build a concrete base but it is generally constructed using a timber shuttering.
-If the building is fairly large, a steel reinforcement can be built within the base itself which will add the strength of the log cabin base
+If the building is fairly large, a steel reinforcement can be built within the base itself.
+This will add the strength of the log cabin base

 Step 1: Mark out the area and excavate to approximately 150-200mm depth.